ffox77/AntSharesCore/readme.md

 This does not currently work on OSX.
 There are a lot of issues with compiling the mono framework to get it to work.

 ## Antshares Daemon

-The following instructions can get you building the project on OSX and running it.
+The following instructions can get you building the project on your preferred platform and running it.

+# Windows Instructions

+Open the project with Visual studio, and run it!

+# OSX Instructions

 ### Install dependencies
 To Run the daemon on OSX, you will need to install LevelDB.
 If you are adventurous, you can build from source.
 Otherwise, there is a package for Homebrew: